almumin/almuslim/README.md

-# Almuslim
+# Al-Muslim

 A religious app for the practicing muslims.
+Developed with Flutter.
+This app is completely open source.
+The data are collected from open source projects.
+Anyone interested in contributing to this project can contact us directly.

 Upcoming features